lcoman/WKA_WLST.py/README.md

 3. Open a terminal and run the appropriate OS file (.sh or .cmd).
     - e.g. ./start_WKA_WLST.sh
     - Accept the License
-    - Provide the AdminServer connection details: URL, user and password.
+    - Provide the AdminServer connection details: URL,port,user and password.
 4. Once the script is done: open the generated HTML file.